-Join us for an accessible primer on ‘people-powered’ futures, where the Nesta Explorations team and special guests will demystify some futures methods to show how they can be applied to different sectors, problems and geographies.
-The event is designed for those in the public and social sector with a general interest in how and when to use futures methods, and will explore:
+This was an accessible primer on ‘people-powered’ futures, where the Nesta Explorations team and special guests demystified some futures methods to show how they can be applied to different sectors, problems and geographies.
+The event was designed for those in the public and social sector with a general interest in how and when to use futures methods, and explored:

 - How design can be used to help people imagine possible futures;